 - Eve from Baccano! is completely convinced that her big brother Dallas is a good person, despite increasing evidence otherwise.

-- Sasuke from Naruto is unaware that Itachi killed his clan due to their planned coup d'etat so that the Hidden Leaf can be safe.
-When he found out, he did not take to well.
+- Sasuke from Naruto is unaware that Itachi killed his clan due to their planned coup d'etat so that the Hidden Leaf could be safe.
+When he found out, he did not take it very well.

 - In Frozen, Anna is oblivious to her older sister Elsa's ice powers until she exposes them at her coronation ball.
-Justified since Anna used to be aware of her powers when they were kids, but Elsa accidentally hurt her, so she was taken to some trolls for her to be healed.
-Part of the healing process involved memories of Elsa's magic being wiped out.
+This is justified, though: Anna used to be aware of them when they were kids, but Elsa accidentally injured her with her magic one day.
+As part of the healing process (as well as an extra precaution), the trolls treating Anna also wiped her memories of Elsa's powers.